elmish/elmish/.github/CONTRIBUTING.md

 With that in mind, elmish is a young project and as such while we welcome the contributions from non-member there are certain things we'd like to get more right than fast.
 To make everyone's experience as enjoyable as possible please keep the following things in mind:

 * Unless it's a trivial fix, consider opening an issue first to discuss it with the team.
-* If you are just looking for something to take on, check the *help wanted" labeled items
+* If you are just looking for something to take on, check the [help wanted](/elmish/elmish/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) labeled items

 ### Opening an Issue